UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-03-compe-club-weekly.md

 ### 2)  **WiSER's Essential Improvisation Skills for Professional Settings Workshop**

-**WHO:** This event is targeted for graduate students and early-career professionals who want to amp up their skills in professional settings.
+**WHO:** This event is targeted at graduate students and early-career professionals who want to amp up their skills in professional settings.

 **WHEN:**  2 dates available - Tuesday, February 23rd and Wednesday, February 24th - pick one that fits your schedule!